jappeace/jappeaceApplication/content/authentication-in-reflex.md

       :<|> "api" :> "1.0" :> "message" :> ReqBody '[JSON] Message
 						  :> Post '[JSON] [Message]
 ```
-The AuthAPI is similar to the ServiceAPI was the name
+The `AuthAPI` is similar to the `ServiceAPI`
 from the [previous blog post]({filename}/fullstack-haskell-reflex-servant.md).
-It only contained the users and message endpoints.
+That only contained the `users` and `message` endpoints.
 Now we've extended it with a `getme` endpoint.
 The `getme` is a hack to do auto login with cookies.
-It allows us to do a request on initial page load to see if we have cookies or not.
+It allows us to do a request on initial page load to see
+if we have the cookies or not.
 Technically we shouldn't have to do this,
-but I believe reflex is sandboxed from browser cookies.
-In any case it works for version `0.1`.
+but it works for version `0.1`.

 Next we'll implement these types into handlers:
 ```haskell